Follow Us On:

 - He was also selected RHODES Scholar from Pakistan for studies at Oxford University in

 - He secured Honours in Jurisprudence from Oxford University in 1966 and the degree of B.C.L.
 (Bachelor of Civil Laws) from Oxford University in

 - He became Barrister-at-Law from the Inner Temple London.

 - He also remained President, Oxford University Islamic Society – 1966 as well as President, Oxford University Pakistan Society — 1965 to 1966, and President, Oxford University Birkenhead Society — 1965 to 1967.

 - He became Secretary, Wadham College Oxford (Junior Common Room) —

 - He was elected Honorary Fellow Wadham College Oxford.

 His political career began in the 1980s when he was elected to the Pakistani Senate.
-He served as the Federal Minister for Law, Justice and Parliamentary affairs, and also held the case of the Federal Minister for Interior, under the Government of Prime Minister Muhammad Khan Junejo.
-He moved up to Chairman of the Senate in 1988, and served his first term as President in 1993, following the resignation of Ghulam Ishaq Khan.
+He served as the Federal Minister for Law, Justice, and Parliamentary Affairs, and also held the case of the Federal Minister for Interior, under the Government of Prime Minister Muhammad Khan Junejo.
+He moved up to Chairmanship of the Senate in 1988, and served his first term as President in 1993, following the resignation of Ghulam Ishaq Khan.
 As acting president, Sajjad was essentially a placeholder for the office until elections were completed.
-He would run in the election for President, but was defeated by Farooq Leghari.
+He would run in the election for President but was defeated by Farooq Leghari.
 In 1997, Sajjad was again made interim President and stepped down upon the election of Muhammad Rafiq Tarar.
-Sajjad continues to serve in the Pakistani government, and is known for his conciliatory nature among parties.
+Sajjad continues to serve in the Pakistani government and is known for his conciliatory nature among parties.

-In 2002, Sajjad was blamed of misuse of government vehicles and phones, amounting to millions of rupees.
-He was ordered to pay a fine, but served no time in jail.
+In 2002, Sajjad was blamed for the misuse of government vehicles and phones, amounting to millions of rupees.
+He was ordered to pay a fine but served no time in jail.